rehierl/abstract-properties/08-0-total-orders/3-1-path-to-scopes.md

 * `P := (V,<)` such that `(V := S)` and
 * `(a < b) := (a proper-superset-of b)`

-Based on the above, the set of vertices `V(P)` is such that any pair of distinct scopes is related.
+Based on the above, the set of vertices `V(P)` is such that any pair of distinct scopes is **properly related**.
 That is, one scope is a superset to the other.

 * `(si related-to sj)` is true
 * for any `(i,j in [1,#V])` and `(i != j)`

-Consequently, any two scopes within the containment order is comparable under the order operator.
-The containment order has therefore **no pair of incomparable (distinct) vertices**.
+Consequently, any two scopes in the containment order is comparable under the order operator.
+The containment order therefore has **no pair of incomparable (distinct) vertices**.

 Furthermore, the oder operator is such that one can tell for any pair of distinct scopes which is super-ordinate to the other.
 That is, as far as distinct scopes are concerned, **the order operator is directional**.
-As such, the operator can be understood to point from a super-ordinate entity (i.e. in terms of the number of elements within a scope) towards a sub-ordinate entity.
+As such, the operator can be understood to point from a super-ordinate entity (i.e. in terms of the number of elements within a scope) towards an entity that is sub-ordinate to it.

 * `(a < b) <=> (a super-ordinate-to b)`